 - Technology-George Washington Carver (George W. Carver (Biography) and George W. Carver (History))

 - Engineering-Emily Warren Roebling (Emily Roebling (ASCE) and Emily Roebling (A Mighty Girl))

-- Mathematics-Grace Hopper (Grace Hopper (Women’s History) and Grace Hopper (Biography))
+- Mathematics-Grace Hopper (Grace Hopper (Women’s History), Grace Hopper (Biography), and Grace Hopper (HP))

 - Conservation-Wangari Maathai (Wangari Maathai (Nobel) and Wangari Maathai (Biography))

 - Science-Abu Ali al-Hasan Ibn al-Haytham (Alhazen) (Alhazen (Famousscientists), Alhazen (UCSB) and Alhazen (Britannica)

 - Technology-Hedy Lamarr (Hedy Lamarr (Women’s History) or Hedy Lamarr (Forbes)